TanStack/query/docs/guides/ssr.md

   - Prefetch the data using the client's prefetchQuery method and wait for it to complete
   - Use `dehydrate` to obtain the dehydrated state of the prefetched queries from the query cache
 - Wrap the component tree that needs the prefetched queries inside `<Hydrate>`, and provide it with the dehydrated state
+- You can fetch inside multiple Server Components and use `<Hydrate>` in multiple places

 > NOTE: TypeScript currently complains of a type error when using async Server Components.
 As a temporary workaround, use `{/* @ts-expect-error Server Component */}` when calling this component inside another.
 For more information, see [End-to-End Type Safety](https://beta.nextjs.org/docs/configuring/typescript#end-to-end-type-safety) in the Next.js 13 beta docs.